rmarioo/smells-to-refactoring/README.md

 # Code smells to refactorings

-A list of code smells examples related refactored versions.
+A list of code smells examples and related refactored versions.

 The refactored version of each example is in the related branch with suffix "refactored"
 For example the refactored version of [conditionals] is in the [conditionals-refactored] branch